alizasaeed123/Portfolio/README.md

 # Portfolio
-Computer Science student passionate about software development, problem-solving, and learning new technologies.
+Computer Science student passionate about web development, problem-solving, and learning new technologies.